Academics from our Institute for Compound Semiconductors delivered a short course 10 times to 80 staff at Newport Wafer Fab Ltd.

 Other collaborations between the University and Newport Wafer Fab Ltd

 This short course has led to other collaborative activities between the two organisations.
-Newport Wafer Fab has agreed to fund three PhD students for the 2019-20 academic year and is providing ongoing support to the University with regard to training opportunities for MSc and PhD students, and in the University’s bid for funding for a new Centre for Doctoral Training (CDT) facility.
+Newport Wafer Fab agreed to fund three PhD students for the 2019-20 academic year.
+It is providing ongoing support to the University with regard to training opportunities for MSc and PhD students, and in the University’s recent successful bid for a new EPSRC funded Centre for Doctoral Training (CDT) in Compound Semiconductor Manufacturing.

 Newport Wafer Fab is working with Cardiff School of Engineering and Cardiff School of Physics and Astronomy to offer final year students work placement activities and tours of their Fab.
-The company is also working with Cardiff Business School, who will develop and deliver a new leadership programme for their senior staff.
+The company also plans to work with Cardiff Business School, who will develop and deliver a new leadership programme for their senior staff.

 If you would like to discuss bespoke training opportunities for your organisation, please contact our friendly team.
 We act as a gateway for businesses to connect with academic expertise across the University, and can work with you to create a programme that works for you.